 Idempotency Is the Most Important Concept in Distributed Systems

-Idempotency - the property that an operation produces the same result whether executed once or many times - is not a feature.
-It is a correctness requirement for every system that operates in a world where retries are inevitable.
+Idempotency (the guarantee that an operation produces the same result whether executed once or many times) is not a feature.
+It is a correctness requirement.

 Idempotency Beyond Payments